kaby76/AntlrVSIX/doc/Trash.md

 into a reference of the rule name that occurs at the specified node.
 The resulting code is parsed and placed on the top of stack.

+### Unify

+`unify xpath-expression`

+* Perform a recursive left- and right- factorization of alternatives for rules.
+The nodes specified must be for `ruleAltList`, `lexerAltList`, or `altList`.
+A common prefix and suffix is performed on the alternatives, and a new expression derived.
+The process repeats for alternatives nested.

 ### Write